Or: RVing Off The Grid, At Last!

 Design A System That Meets Your Needs

 You can’t expect to run all of your electrical appliances—the microwave, television, air conditioning, etc.—all day, and into the night, on solar power.
 Well, you can, but if you do, you can expect to spend a lot of money, IF you have room for the equipment required!
-It’s better to accurately determine your actual usage and install a system that meets your needs. the best way to do that is with a detailed energy audit.
-We did just that using this RV solar power energy audit worksheet.
+It’s better to accurately determine your actual usage and install a system that meets your needs.
+The best way to do that is with a detailed solar power energy audit.

 Calculations are relatively simple: Multiply the average current (draw) of electrical appliances times the amount of hours each is used per day to determine amp hours consumed.
 Total all amp hours required to determine the number of panels required.